 A DPL Fault Tree can be standalone or incorporated into a DPL Decision Model via fault tree modules.
 The motivation for a fault tree analysis is usually some kind of decision.
 If you know how likely a system failure is, you will have a better idea of how much to spend to prepare for the consequences.
 Further, if you know the modes of failure, you can assess how much certain risk mitigation measures will help.
 When these decisions aren’t simple enough to be considered implicitly, you can embed the fault tree in a decision model and use influence diagrams and decision trees to explicitly analyze the decisions.

 A circuit diagram is an alternative way of looking at the structure of a fault tree.
 The system will fail if the “circuit” is broken – that is, if all the lines from the “power source” on the right to the “light bulb” on the left are cut.
 A circuit diagram provides a graphical view of the qualitative aspects of the system, such as redundancies and single points of failure.

 In DPL, you can switch between the tree and circuit diagram views of a fault tree at the press of a button.

 Minimal Cut Sets

-The central fault tree analysis is the calculation of the minimal cut sets.
-A cut set is a list of component failures that would result in system failure; it is minimal if it doesn't contain any unnecessary failures.
-DPL Fault Tree has a fast, proprietary algorithm for calculating minimal cut sets.
-Once calculated, the minimal cut sets can be displayed in tabular or circuit diagram format.
-However you view them, you'll be able to see both the probability of occurence and the cost of each cut set.
-In a security context, sorting the cut sets by cost allows you to focus on the "cheapest" failure points, that is, the ways an adversary could most easily attack the system.
+The central fault tree analysis is the calculation of minimal cut sets.
+A cut set is a list of component failures that would result in system failure; it is minimal if it doesn’t contain any unnecessary failures.
+DPL Fault Tree has a fast, proprietary algorithm for calculating minimal cut sets which can be displayed in tabular or circuit diagram format.
+With either view you’ll be able to see the probability of occurence and the cost of each cut set.
+Sorting the cut sets by cost allows you to focus on the “cheapest” failure points, i.e., the ways an adversary could most easily attack the system.